Vehrik/FarOut/Characters/Vitals.md

     Mutations, Elixirs and other items within the game can grant Health beyond what is given by Brawn and Heart Cores.
-If they incur even more Damage after falling Unconscious, they begin Flirting With Death, the rules of which will be covered later.
+If they incur even more Damage after falling Unconscious, they begin Flirting With Death.

 DEFENSE